Old Uyghur alphabet: Characteristics

-Like the Sogdian alphabet (technically, an abjad), the Old Uyghur tended to use matres lectionis for the long vowels as well as for the short ones.
+The Old Uyghur alphabet is a cursive-joining alphabet with features of an abjad.
+Letters join together at a baseline, and have both isolated and contextual forms, when they occur in initial, medial or final positions.
+The script is traditionally written vertically, from top to bottom and left to right.
+After the 14th century, some examples in a horizontal direction can be found.
+Words are separated by spaces.
+Like the Sogdian alphabet (technically, an abjad), the Old Uyghur tended to use matres lectionis for the short vowels as well as for the long ones.
 The practice of leaving short vowels unrepresented was almost completely abandoned.
 Thus, while ultimately deriving from a Semitic abjad, the Old Uyghur alphabet can be said to have been largely "alphabetized".